asdf-vm/asdf-erlang/README.md

 Install OpenSSL
 `brew install openssl@1.1`  _Erlang 24.1 and older require OpenSSL 1.1, [read more here](https://github.com/erlang/otp/issues/4577#issuecomment-925962048)_

-Note, Erlang 25.1 and newer, [support OpenSSL 3.0, even for production use.](https://github.com/erlang/otp/releases/tag/OTP-25.1)
+Note, Erlang 25.1 and newer [support OpenSSL 3.0, even for production use.](https://github.com/erlang/otp/releases/tag/OTP-25.1)
-If necessary, you can install the latest version of OpenSSL `brew install openssl`
+If you want to build Erlang with openssl@3.0, install it by `brew install openssl`

 For building with wxWidgets (start observer or debugger!).
 Note that you may need to select the right `wx-config` before installing Erlang.
 `brew install wxwidgets`